TECHNICAL WHITE PAPER

 MDD-IR makes meaning typed.

-TLA+ keeps states honest.
+TLA+ keeps finite states honest when TLC runs.

-Z3 proves paths exist or do not.
+Z3 checks bounded paths exist or do not.

 MDD should not claim to prove a whole implementation correct.
 It verifies a design-level abstraction and emits artifacts that guide tests, assertions, explanations, and agent traversal.